An Accounting-Based Characteristic Model for Asset Pricing

 A. Irem Tuna

 London Business School

 The paper presents an accounting framework for identifying characteristics that indicate expected returns.
-The framework links expected returns to expected earnings and earnings growth, so a characteristic indicates expected returns if it indicates expected earnings and earnings growth that the market prices as being at risk.
-The framework validates book-to-price (B/P) as a valid characteristic in asset pricing: B/P is associated with higher expected earnings growth and also captures the risk of that growth not being realized.
+A model links expected returns to expected earnings and earnings growth, so a characteristic indicates expected returns if it indicates expected earnings and earnings growth that the market prices as being at risk.
+In applying the framework, the paper confirms book-to-price (B/P) as a valid characteristic in asset pricing: B/P is associated with higher expected earnings growth and also captures the risk of that growth not being realized.
 However, the framework also points to the forward earning-to-price (E/P) as a risk characteristic.
-E/P is the only relevant characteristic when there is no expected earnings growth, but the weight shifts to B/P with growth.
-As a validation of our model, we revisit the puzzling negative relation that has been observed between leverage and realized returns.
-This has been attributed to failure to control for operating risk while examining the effect of leverage.
-We find a positive relation between leverage and returns when risk characteristics identified by our model are controlled for.
+Indeed, E/P, rather than B/P, is the relevant characteristic when there is no expected earnings growth, but the weight shifts to B/P with growth.
+The framework also enables the separation of the expected return for operating risk from that due to financing risk.
+With this separation, the paper revisits the puzzling negative relation that has been observed between leverage and realized returns, a finding that has been attributed to failure to control for operating risk.
+We find a positive relation between leverage and returns when operating risk characteristics identified by our model are recognized.

 Number of Pages in PDF File: 64

 Date posted: November 30, 2011 ; Last revised: November 10, 2015

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.296 seconds